Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Results and discussions

 The above equation succinctly illustrates how the interplay between system and coupling parameters determines the dynamical behavior of two delay coupled identical Rijke tube oscillators.

-Let us qualitatively examine the role played by each of the parameters on the stability of the AD state.
-We fix the value of $\omega$ at $\pi$ (which is the non-dimensional angular frequency of the first mode) and consider a constant value of delay due to thermal inertia, $\tau_h$.
-We vary the coupling parameters $K_{\tau c}$ and $\tau_c$, which are the coupling strength and the coupling delay, respectively.
-The system parameters involved in Eq.~(\ref{eq:12}) are $\sigma$ (which can be varied by varying the heater power, $W$), and $b_0$ (which is indicative of the damping in the model).
-AD is possible for a wider range of parameters when the values of right-hand-side and left-hand-side of Eq.~(\ref{eq:12}) are high and low, respectively.
+Next, we qualitatively examine the role played by each of the parameters on the stability of the AD state.
+We fix the value of $\omega$ at $\pi$ (which is the non-dimensional angular frequency of the first mode) and consider a constant value of $\tau_h$ and $x_c$.
+We vary the coupling parameters $K_{\tau c}$ and $\tau_c$.
+The system parameters involved in Eq.~\eqref{eq:12} are $\sigma$ (which can be varied by varying the heater power, $W$), and $b_0$ (which is indicative of the damping in the model).
+AD is possible for a wider range of parameters when the values of right-hand-side and left-hand-side of Eq.~\eqref{eq:12} are high and low, respectively.
 This is possible for high coupling strength $K_{\tau c}$, small values of $\sigma$, i.e., small values of heater power $W$ and high damping coefficients (which would give large value of $b_0$).
 On the other hand, the value of $|\cos(\omega \tau_c)|$ is least when $\cos(\omega \tau_c)=0$, i.e., when $\tau_c=1/2,3/2,5/2,$….
 These are the optimal values of coupling delay for achieving AD in the system.

-In order to unravel the nature of bifurcation the system undergoes while transitioning from AD to LCO state, we consider the higher order terms in the Taylor series expansion of the square-root nonlinearity in Eq.~(\ref{eq:7}).
-Let us consider up to cubic terms; this gives the equation for oscillator B as:
+In order to unravel the nature of the bifurcation between AD and LCO states in the coupled identical Rijke tubes, we include the cubic term in the Taylor series expansion of the square-root nonlinearity in Eq.~\eqref{eq:7}; this gives the equation for oscillator B as:

 where $\sigma_2=-\frac{3}{4} \sigma \cos(k x_f)$ and $\sigma_3=\frac{9}{8} \sigma \cos^2 (k x_f)$.
 The equation for oscillator A is obtained by interchanging A and B in the above equation.
-By using the method of averaging (the steps are detailed in the Supplemental Material Sec.~III), with the same assumptions as before, we get the amplitude equation:
+By using the method of averaging (the steps are detailed in the Supplementary Material Sec.~III), with the same assumptions as before, we get the amplitude equation:

-The equation for phase difference is the same as before [Eq.~(\ref{eq:11})].
+The equation for the phase difference is the same as before [Eq.~\eqref{eq:11}].
 The amplitude equation is of the form: